jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-14-fraud-detection-part-2/index.md

 ### Flink Application

-The Flink application and related resources are created conditionally by setting a flag named *local.kda.to_create* to *true*.
-When it comes to the runtime environment, the latest supported Flink version (1.15.2) is chosen.
-Also, the application requires permission to access AWS resources (*service_execution_role*) and it will be discussed in a later section.
+The runtime environment and service execution role are required to create a Flink app.
+The latest supported Flink version (1.15.2) is specified for the former and an IAM role is created for the latter - it'll be discussed more in a later section.
 Furthermore, we need to specify more configurations that are related to the Flink application and CloudWatch logging, and they will be covered below in detail as well.

 ```terraform
 # infra/variable.tf